jtpcode/Zoo/README.md

 - Admin:
     - add new staff members
     - add new app users (new application users are basic users by default)
-    - add new animals (unique name, species, origin, name, birthday, special diet, health status...)
+    - add new animals (unique name, species, origin, birthday, special diet, health status...)
 - Basic user:
     - search information about animals based on the unique name
     - add a medical record (with timestamp and who wrote the message) concerning animal care